ZiluM/zilum/README.md

 <!-- Github profile -->
 ### Hi There 👋

-- Hi, I am Zilu Meng, a Ph.D. student at the University of Washington. 🎓
+- Hi, I am Zilu Meng, a Ph.D.
+Candiate at the University of Washington. 🎓

 - My research interests include paleoclimate, machine learning, climate dynamics, and data assimilation. 🌍🤖